On this page...

 - Replace the disinfected parts into the tubs, bowl, or basin or store the parts in a disinfected, dry, covered container that is isolated from contaminants.

 - Paraffin wax is used according to the manufacturer’s instructions.
-This salon does NOT contaminate the remaining wax in the paraffin bath.
+This establishment does NOT contaminate the remaining wax in the paraffin bath.
 The following procedures apply:

 - The client shall be free of broken skin or any skin disorder;